Jfuentesm/PublicPortfolio/IRO_platform/planning_and_focus_window/backlog.md

 **so that** tenant data is isolated and meets security/compliance requirements.

 - **Technical Requirements**
-  - PostgreSQL Row-Level Security or separate schema approach.
+  - PostgreSQL separate schema approach.
   - Automated schema provisioning script (CloudFormation/Terraform or custom provisioning service).
   - Ensure encryption at rest (via KMS) for each tenant’s data.